MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.pt-BR/Skype/SfbServer/plan-your-deployment/network-requirements/advanced-edge-server-dns.md

 ## <a name="walkthrough-of-skype-for-business-clients-locating-services"></a>Walkthrough of Skype for Business clients locating services
 <a name="WalkthroughOfSkype"> </a>

-Skype para clientes corporativos são semelhantes às versões anteriores dos clientes do Lync em como eles encontrar e acessar os serviços Skype para Business Server.
+Os clientes do Skype for Business são semelhantes às versões anteriores dos clientes do Lync em como localizam e acessam serviços no Skype for Business Server.
 Esta seção detalha o processo de local do servidor.

 1. lyncdiscoverinternal. \<domínio\>